The central province of Adinerado, a major trade hub and political power in its own right. This province administers the whole of the realm.

 To protect and maintain its citizens and holdings.
 Pave, repair, and secure roads.
 Dig wells and sewage/ drainage ditches.
 Provide security from bandits and invasion.
 Build, maintain, and secure bridges and ports.
 Provide courts for high and low justice.
 Maintain birth/ death records and citizen rolls.
 Enforce construction standards on homes.
 Mint coins and catch counterfeiters.
 Ensure doctors and priests make their rounds.
 Ensure skilled labor jobs are filled (carpenter, smith, weaver, glazer, etc.) Guard against disasters such as famine, fire, flood, and disease.
 Provide a mill, either wind or water.
 Provide grounds and security for fairs.

-No official religion is endorsed by the Demesne, nor by Adinerado itself.
-Both the Church of the Great Mother and the Ban Fellowship have a strong presence in their lands.
+The Church of the Great Mother has a strong presence in these lands.
 Being in the center of the church's geographical area of operation brings strength to those who follow the church.
-While the proximity to Ban Isle does the same for the Sartrix.
-Einjar who reside within still keep to the Druid Circle and have even converted others to their faith.
-The Mauri worship their ancestors at home shrines.
+While the proximity to Ban Isle does the same for the few Sartrix who make their home in this province.
+Some Einjar who reside within still keep to the Druid Circles, and yet others have converted.
+The Mauri worship their ancestors in home shrines.

 Trade & Transport